kiananvari/Snappfood-Sentiment-Analysis-using-BERT-Model/README.md

 ## Dataset

 The dataset used in this project consists of Snappfood customer comments for each order.
-The dataset has been labeled with two classes: Positive, Negative.
+The dataset has been labeled with two classes: Happy, Sad.
 The dataset was attached to this repository.

 ## Model